 Tips from successful personal trainers

 Greg started out as a PT before opening his own gym, Extreme Conditioning in Huddersfield, England.
 His no-nonsense, results-driven approach has built a competitive yet friendly environment.
 His retention figures are exceptional and he has developed a bunch of athletes who encourage each other in every session.
 He is now one of the leading names in strength and conditioning (S&C).
 As well as running a successful personal trainer business and his own gym he is also the head of S&C at the Rugby League club Salford Red Devils.
-He has helped turn them around from struggling a Super League side to one of the strongest and fittest teams in the league in just a couple of seasons.
+He has helped turn them around from struggling a Super League side to one of the strongest and fittest teams in the league and they even made the Super League Grand Final in 2019 a huge shock but many say this was because of the extreme fitness levels of the players.
+Greg is one of the most celebrated coaches and a little bit of a celebrity trainer, know for taking athletes to the next level.

 Greg has the following advice for any budding PT: